 Townsville City Council commissioned AGB Events, the creators of Sydney’s Vivid Lightwalk, to create and produce this new and exciting experience titled HALO to Townsville.
 HALO illuminated the city through a series of light art installations and lighting treatments in Queens Gardens and Castle Hill over 17 fantastic nights.

 As part of the Townsville 2020 clear vision for our city, a long-term concept plan for the activation of Castle Hill was completed.
-This was created through a series of projects that were identified for immediate delivery, including lighting of the rock face of the hill in a ‘vivid’ style light show.
+This was created through a series of projects that were identified for immediate delivery, including lighting the rock face of the hill in a ‘vivid’ style light show.

-AUSTRALIAN FESTIVAL OF CHAMBER MUSIC
+AUSTRALIAN FESTIVAL OF CHAMBER MUSIC (AFCM)

 LEGACY: REFLECTIONS ON MABO

-Reflections on Mabo celebrated the man behind the game-changing Native Title Act, Eddie Koiki Mabo, and the ongoing influence and impact he’s had on Australian society and culture.
+Legacy: Reflections on Mabo celebrated the man behind the game-changing Native Title Act, Eddie Koiki Mabo, and the ongoing influence and impact he’s had on Australian society and culture.
 The exhibition brings together 26 Indigenous and non-Indigenous artists in the spirit of reconciliation, 27 years after the historic achievement.
-The artworks come together in surprising ways, with reverence, compassion, anger, sadness and respect, celebrating a man who was both a rebel and a dreamer.
+The artworks came together in surprising ways, with reverence, compassion, anger, sadness and respect, celebrating a man who was both a rebel and a dreamer.

 NOISE